gutierrezmannix/gutierrezmannix.github.io/SpanishVersion.md

 Analisis de Datos Economicos y Demograficos University of Texas at Dallas; Dallas (2020)

 ### Especialidad de Posgrado
-Educacion University of Texas at Dallas (2020)
+Pedagogía University of Texas at Dallas (2020)

 ### Licenciatura
 Sociologia (Cum Laude) University of Texas at Brownsville (2013)